mechaphish/mecha-docs/README.md

 # Components

 The CRS has a *lot* of moving parts.
+They have been distributed throughout several different github namespaces:

+- https://github.com/angr - Core angr components and interesting static analyses
+- https://github.com/shellphish - Cool hacking tools, generally anything that's useful outside the CGC
+- https://github.com/mechaphish - CRS bookkeping or utility components
+- Additional repositories authoried by a single person may be under their github username namespace

-This is an index of all of them, split by component.
+This is an index of all of the repositories, split by component.

 ## Meister